 Clint has been a member and volunteer of IMMG since 2012.
-Since joining the Board in 2014, he keeps busy as IMMG’s Technology and Exhibits coordinator.
+Since joining the Board in 2014, he keeps busy as IMMG’s Operations Coordinator.
 Now retired after a 35-year career in software, and he holds 7 US patents.
 He enjoys spending time learning about regional geology—and how IMMG can share that knowledge with its visitors.

 Coyote Short, Member at Large